jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 <pre> source ~/.bashrc </pre>

 After this step, you may need to close and relaunch the cluster on Terminal.
 Later on if you need to rebuild conda environments or run scripts, always launch an interactive session to not clog up the login node.
-Each protein design tool needs their conda environment to be setup to load the specific packages needed.
+Each protein design tool needs a specific conda environment setup with necessary packages in order to run.

 Here is a table of conda commands which will be needed: